 Statewide Software Saves Money

-As we discussed in the third post in this series, Statewide Menu Planning Software Helps the 70 Percenters, limited local budgets can restrict SFAs from purchasing crucial software.
+We also know that limited local budgets can restrict SFAs from purchasing crucial software.
 Detailing how much the software and training that you will offer would cost out-of-pocket will help folks recognize the benefit of the resources you are providing.

 Consistently using approved menu-planning software can help ensure that an SFA is audit-ready at all times.
 They will have confidence knowing that they are meeting complex meal pattern regulations throughout the school year.
 Since Administrative Reviews can be stressful for many, it is nice to know well in advance that this area is on-point.
-You may recall reading about this benefit in the most recent post in this series, Increase Administrative Reviews Efficiency with Statewide Menu Planning.

 Expand Your Audience